cs1302uga/cs1302-gallery/README.md

   Your main application class should be `cs1302.gallery.GalleryApp`.
   The driver class should be `cs1302.gallery.GalleryDriver`.
-  Any additional `.java` files in your project are expected to fulfill all non-functional and absolute requirements, even if the main parts of the project do not use them.
-You may assume graders will compile your source code in an order that satisfies compilation dependencies.
-  You should remove any `.java` files that you do not need before submission.

 * **Development Environment:** This project must be implemented in Java 8, and it *must compile and run* correctly on Nike using the specific